What is SIP and Tel URI?

 The sip URI means Universal Resource Identifier.
-It an address to an IP device over the SIP protocol.
-When you need to reach a VoIP phone, you need to dial the sip URI.
+It is an address of an IP device over the SIP protocol.
+When you need to reach a VoIP phone, dial the sip URI.
 This may have many parameters.
 But here we will discuss a few basic ones.

 The format is sip:user:password@host: port;

 - user – The name of the resource on the host.

 - password – A password associated with the hosting account.
 Generally, the use of a password is not recommended.

 - host – A domain name like www.iphoneservice.com or an IP address.